-The best way to ensure you’ll you’ll be invited again is to leave your host’s home as you found it.
+The best way to ensure you and your pet will be invited again is to leave your host’s home as you found it.
 Bring a spare sheet to cover the bedding if you know your pet will insist on sleeping with you.
-Pack your lint roller to remove any fur your pup may leave on the sofa.
+Pack your lint roller and remove any fur your pup might leave on the sofa.
 And be sure to pick up and dispose of your dog’s waste in the yard.

 7. Keep your cool.

-Remember that your pet will pick up on your feelings, and over-excitement, anxiety and stress are common emotions when we travel – so relax, stay calm and have fun!
+Remember that your pet will pick up on your feelings, and excitement, anxiety, and stress are common emotions when we travel.
+Pay close attention to how you’re feeling, because those are the vibes you’re sending your pup.
+If you find yourself feeling tense, take a breath, relax, stay calm, and have fun!

 Will a hotel work better for you?